mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 SQLite does not have a native data type, and instead has 3 different ways to represent dates:

-* Text column interpreted as ISO-8601 formatted string.
+  * Text column interpreted as ISO-8601-formatted string.
   * Int column interpreted as number of seconds since Unix epoch.
-* Double column interpreted as a julian date (number of seconds since Nov 24, 4713 B.C.).
+  * Double column interpreted as a Julian day (number of seconds since Nov 24, 4713 B.C.).

 Because of this ambiguity, the `@Table` macro does not know what you intend when you define a data type like this: